ffloyd/flows/README.md

 Respect `@since` YARD documentation tag.
 When some module, class or method has any API change - you have to provide correct `@since` tag value to the documentation.

+### Documentation Driven Development

+When you about to do some work, the following guideline can lead to the best
+results:

+* first, write needed class and method structure without implementation
+* write YARD documentation with motivation and usage examples for each public class, method, module.
+* write unit tests, check that tests are failing
+* write implementation until tests are green

+Yes, it's TDD approach with documentation step prepended.

 ### Unit test

 Each public API method or module **must** be properly tested.
 Internal modules